prancer-io/cloud-validation-framework/docs/docs/index.md

 Welcome to the **Prancer** documentation!

-**Prancer** is a cloud infrastructure validation framework used to satisfy cloud governance requirements.
+**Prancer** is a pre-deployment and post-deployment multi-cloud validation framework for your Infrastructure as Code (IaC) pipeline.

-**Prancer** is a **pre-deployment** and **post-deployment** validation engine to verify your cloud resources.
+**Prancer** validates your cloud resources based on available compliance and custom test files.
 It integrates to your current DevOps process to validate the required guardrails in place.

 # Editions of Prancer